TIBURON, CA • UPDATED MARCH 2026

 How Tiburon Compares

-Tiburon's circumference-based heritage tree threshold (60 inches) is simpler than the species-tiered DBH systems in Peninsula cities like Palo Alto and Mountain View, but enforcement is more rigorous — aerial photos, colored ribbon identification, 10-day appeal periods — creating longer permitting timelines and higher documentation costs.
+Tiburon's circumference-based heritage tree threshold (60 inches) is simpler than the species-tiered trunk diameter systems in Peninsula cities like Palo Alto and Mountain View, but enforcement is more rigorous — aerial photos, colored ribbon identification, 10-day appeal periods — creating longer permitting timelines and higher documentation costs.
 Nearby Belvedere uses a similar ordinance with comparable complexity.

 View restoration premium rates are uniquely high in Tiburon compared to other North Bay communities like Mill Valley and San Rafael.
 Waterfront Bay views, Angel Island, and San Francisco skyline vistas command specialty pricing from fine pruning specialists — typically $3,500–$6,000 for heritage oak canopy work.
 Similar demand exists in Sausalito waterfront properties but at slightly lower rates.